 - 1. A legal flag pull takes place when the ball-carrier is in full possession of the ball. - 2.
 Defenders can dive to pull flags but cannot tackle, hold or run through the ball-carrier when pulling flags. - 3.
 It is illegal to attempt to strip or pull the ball from the ball-carrier's possession at any time. - 4.
-If a player's flag inadvertently falls off during the play, the player is down immediately upon possession of the ball and the play ends.
+If a player's flag inadvertently falls off during a play while that player has possession, the player is down immediately and the play ends.
 The ball is placed where the flag lands. - 5.
-A defensive player may not intentionally pull the flags off of a player who is not in possession of the ball. - 6.
-Flag guarding is an attempt by the ball-carrier to obstruct the defender's access to the flags by stiff arming, dropping the head, hand, arm or shoulder or intentionally covering the flags with the football jersey.
+If a player who has one or no flags in their belt takes possession of the ball, the play is dead at that spot on the field. - 6.
+A defensive player may not intentionally pull the flags off of a player who is not in possession of the ball. - Flag guarding is an attempt by the ball-carrier to obstruct the defender's access to the flags by stiff arming, dropping the head, hand, ball, arm or shoulder or intentionally covering the flags with the football jersey.